WMH (1921–1923)

 Circa 1920 photograph of station 8XB's broadcasting studio.

 WMH was an AM radio station in Cincinnati, Ohio, which was licensed to the Precision Equipment Company from December 30, 1921, to December 11, 1923, although it ceased broadcasting in early January 1923.
 It was one of the first formally authorized broadcasting stations in the United States, and also the first licensed in the state of Ohio.

-Prior to WMH's debut, Precision had made regular broadcasts while operating under an Experimental radio station authorization.
+Prior to WMH's debut, Precision had made regular broadcasts while operating under an experimental radio station authorization.
 These began shortly after the World War I ban on civilian radio stations was lifted, and started as early as the fall of 1919 according to some accounts.

 8XB

 On January 24, 1920, the Precision Equipment Company announced that "Radio Phone concerts" would be "starting soon".

 As is true with most early radio stations, information about the Precision Equipment Company's earliest activities is limited.
 The company was founded in Cincinnati in late 1918 by Thomas E. New as the Precision Engineering Association, with the name changed to the Precision Equipment Company a short time later.
 The company operated a store at 2437 Gilbert Avenue, in the Peebles Corner, Walnut Hills section of Cincinnati.
 It sold radio parts plus a line of receivers under the "Ace" brand name, originally to a small market of amateur radio enthusiasts.

-In late 1919 or early 1920 Precision received a license to operate an Experimental radio station with the call sign 8XB.
+In late 1919 or early 1920 Precision received a license to operate an experimental radio station with the call sign 8XB.
+(Note: The 8 in 8XB's call sign indicated that the station was located in the eighth Radio Inspection district, and the X meant that it was operating under an Experimental license.)
 (In 1961 New wrote 8XB's first license had been issued in September 1919, however this was a month before the U.S. government lifted the ban on civilian radio stations in place during World War I. An account by Harry F. Breckel stated that the station initially operated with the call sign "PC", prior to the issuance of the license for 8XB.)
 The station's vacuum-tube transmitter was constructed by New along with chief engineer Breckel, who had served as a Navy Lieutenant on the armed yacht Corsair during World War I. In November 1919 two-way voice communication was established with the government's Curtiss NC-4 airplane during its flight to Louisville, Kentucky.

 On October 31, 1920, the Rudolph Wurlitzer Company's special concert of Victor phonograph records was carried over 8XB.